Release Checklist Prompts: 13 Templates for Safe Production Deploys

 FAQ

 • How long should the checklist be?: 7-12 items.
-More than that and nobody finishes it.
+Past that, nobody finishes it.
+Severity-tag the must-pass ones.

-• Can AI run the checks for me?: Some — build status, lockfile diff, dashboard URLs.
-Most still need a human eye.
+• Can AI run the checks for me?: Some.
+Build status, lockfile diff, and dashboard URL listing are easy to automate; canary metric comparison and the “is this safe” judgment still need a human eye.

-• What’s the right canary percentage?: 5% for 30 min as a baseline.
-Adjust down if your prod has very low traffic.
+• What’s the right canary percentage?: 5% for 30 minutes as a baseline, with auto-rollback if error rate exceeds 1% or p99 drifts past +10%.
+Lower the percentage if prod traffic is very low.

 • How fast should rollback take?: Under 5 minutes for code, under 30 for schema.
-If yours is slower, fix the rollback path before next release.
+DORA’s strongest teams restore service in under an hour overall; if a single rollback is slower than that, fix the rollback path before the next release.

 Tags: #Prompt #Coding #Release #Deployment